 Salt pulls fluids out of tissues, reducing inflammation and swelling.

-The swishing action also loosens any food particles not removed by brushing and flossing (and if you don’t have time to floss, this will at least help).
+The swishing action also loosens any food particles not removed by brushing and flossing (and if you don’t have time to floss, this will at least help keep your mouth cleaner).

 It reportedly helps with canker sores and soothes toothaches.

-Salt water swishing also promotes healing after dental procedures, preventing painful “dry socket” after an extraction.
+Salt water swishing promotes healing after dental procedures, preventing painful “dry socket” after an extraction.

 If you gargle it before spitting it out, it soothes sore throats and prevents colds, upper respiratory infections, and virus transmission.